obiknows/oursoulagenda/src/content/oakland-vegan-eats.md

 ![Bare Knuckle Pizza](https://media2.fdncms.com/eastbayexpress/imager/u/original/8271453/02_bareknucklepizza_andrialo.jpg)

 _The BEST VEGAN PIZZA._ No competition.
 Hands down.
 We've yet to have any other pizza that remotely compares to the level of deliciousness.
 They use a mozzarella from The Butcher's Son, a vegan restaurant nearby in Berkeley, which tastes just like the real thing.
-None of that Daiya cheese shreds like most other vegan pizza places.
+None of those nasty Daiya cheese shreds like most other vegan pizza places.
 If you like New York style pizza and appreciate a good crust, then you gotta eat here.
-At $18 for a personal pizza, it'd definitely not the cheapest but its worth every penny.
+At $18 for a personal pizza, it'd definitely not the cheapest but its very much worth every penny.

 #### Our Favorite Order